Confidential legal support for domestic violence survivors seeking lawful immigration status and independence through a VAWA self-petition.

 Of course, documenting such facts is difficult.

-It is not uncommon for immigrant spouses to submit police reports and divorce court records in hostile breakups that have the opposite effect they intended.
+Be aware however, it is not uncommon for immigrant spouses to submit police reports and divorce court records in hostile breakups that have the opposite effect they intended.

 This is why you may need professional assistance to help gather, organize, and present the proof required for success.